Mall of Louisiana

 The Mall of Louisiana is a mid-scale shopping mall in Baton Rouge, Louisiana, between I-10 and Bluebonnet Blvd.
 It is the largest mall in Louisiana.
 It is the only regional mall in Baton Rouge.
-The anchor stores are 2 Dillard's stores, Dick’s House of Sport, Main Event Entertainment, JCPenney, and Macy's.
+The anchor stores are two Dillard's stores, Dick’s House of Sport, Main Event Entertainment, JCPenney, and Macy's.

 The Boulevard is an unenclosed area of the mall that opened in 2008.
-Retailers and eateries include: Apple Inc., Ann Taylor, Ann Taylor Loft, BJ's Brewhouse, Chico's, Soma Intimates, C&J Clark, L'Occitane en Provence, Jos.
-A. Bank, Pottery Barn, Select Comfort, Sephora, and Menchie's.